TheArchives/Docs/docs/index.md

       this will happen naturally if you spend time around them.
 * Sometimes, although not frequently, there are very tough decisions to make.
-  Sometimes it's a tough call on a ban, sometimes it's an idea that somoene suggested that you feel is inappropriate, or something it's just down to plain human nature.
+  Sometimes it's a tough call on a ban, sometimes it's an idea that somoene suggested that you feel is inappropriate, or sometimes it's just down to plain human nature.
     * You will experience these things first-hand.
 As a new staffer, we may decide not to throw you in at the deep end, of course, but we all share